priyamac/stock-analysis/README.md

 ### Stock Market Performance
-Using both the original code and the refactord code, a comparison of stock performance between the year 2017 and 2018 can be made.
+Using both the original code and the refactored code, a comparison of stock performance between the year 2017 and 2018 can be made.
 Below is a table illustrating the number of trades of the stocks in a given day, which is represented by "Total Daily Volumne', as well as return on investment, 'Return'.

 <p align="center">